opensearch-project/documentation-website/_observing-your-data/alerting/dashboards-alerting.md

 ## Configuring admin settings

- Access to alerting dashboards and visualizations is controlled by OpenSearch and OpenSearch Dashboards privileges.
-You can manage the settings in **Stack Management**.
+ You can only access, create, or manage alerts for resources for which you have permissions.
+Access to alerting dashboards and visualizations is controlled by OpenSearch and OpenSearch Dashboards privileges, and you can manage the settings in **Stack Management**.
 Access is enabled by default and appears as a feature in the **Stack Management, Advanced Settings, Visualizations** window.
 If the setting is disabled, it does not appear in this window.

- If you are an administrator, you can disable the settings at the cluster level through the `opensearch-dashboards.yml` file.
+The setting is disabled at the cluster level through the `opensearch-dashboards.yml` file.

 ## Creating alerting monitors